 Interplay between limitations of liability, indemnification, and insurance, major utility company

-Named a Next Generation Lawyer in Outsourcing and recognized in Technology: Transactions by The Legal 500 United States, 2018
+Next Generation Lawyer: Technology: Transactions (The Legal 500 United States), 2018

 Black Duck Certified Legal Specialist*